xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 </tbody>
 </table>

- - Setting the Default Value to the language code "fr" sets the locale as French.
+ - Setting the **Default Value** to the language code "fr" sets the locale as French.
 You can find other language codes for Chrome here: [language code](https://developers.google.com/admin-sdk/directory/v1/languages).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/Test-case-variables-2.png" width=90% alt="test case with variables">

-1. Use Configured Desired Capabilities.
+3. Use Configured Desired Capabilities.
 After defining Test Case Variables, we override default language settings in Chrome by using [Configured Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#passing-desired-capabilities-at-runtime).

-- Switch to Script tab of your Test Case.
+- Switch to the Script tab of your Test Case.
 - Use the code as below.
-With this code, the language in the testing browser changes into the language defined in Step 2, which is, in this case, French.
+With this code, it allows you to manipulate the locales of the testing browsers.

 ```groovy

 import com.kms.katalon.core.configuration.RunConfiguration